rybakj/page_networks/README.md

 ## Structure

-In section 1 we describe how webpages are used to construct probabilistic graph.
-In section 2 a general framework for solving this problem is presented.
-Section 3 presents the existing approach of solving thisproblem, which serves as our benchmark while section 4 outlines methods we considered to improve upon this benchmark.
-Section 5 describes how named entity recognition data were obtained and section 6 contains overview of main results.
+In Section 1 we describe how webpages are used to construct probabilistic graph.
+Section 2 categorises different approaches to webpage ranking.
+Section 3 presents the existing approach to identifying relevant webpages, which serves as our benchmark, while Section 4 outlines methods we considered to improve upon this benchmark.
+Section 5 describes how named entity recognition data were obtained and Section 6 contains overview of main results.

 ## 1. Inputs

-In order to answer this question, we turn the webpages of gov.uk into a graph as follows.
+Starting with an expert-compiled list of webpages deemed relevant for a user journey, a probabilistic graph of gov.uk webpages is constructed.
+We use the existing approach to constructing such graph, which is briefly described below.
+For our analysis, we load a probabilistic graph already created by the DataLabs team.

 Steps:
-1. Start with "seed" pages identified as relevatn to a given user journey.
+1. Start with "seed" pages identified as relevant to a given user journey.
 2. Obtain pages hyperlinked from the seed pages.
 3. Use BigQuery to extract user movement to and from the pages from steps (1) and (2).

-Specifically in step (3) we pick all sessions where user selects at least one webpage from steps (1) and (2) and retrieve all webpages visited during these sessions.
+Specifically, in step (3) we pick all sessions where user selects at least one webpage from steps (1) and (2) and retrieve all webpages visited during these sessions.

 Output: Probabilistic graph of pages
 - All webpages that appear in the BigQuery are used as graph nodes.